willmoffat/SaltySnake/py_patch/README.markdown

     cd nacl_sdk
     ./naclsdk update

-Should install pepper_16.
-For some reason, if you run update again it adds pepper_18.
+Should install pepper_16. _For some reason, if you run update again it adds pepper_18._

-Note: consider building and testing the examples.
+_Note: If you have any problems with python below, consider building and testing the nacl_sdk examples._

 ## Download Python

     cd $PROJECT
     curl -O http://www.python.org/ftp/python/2.7.2/Python-2.7.2.tar.bz2
     bzip2 -d Python-2.7.2.tar.bz2
     tar xf Python-2.7.2.tar